needle-mirror/com.unity.asset-manager-for-unity/Documentation~/import-assets.md

 > **Tip:**
 After you import an asset, you can move the files to another destination folder.

-## View an imported asset
+## Browse imported assets

-To view an imported asset, go to the bottom left corner of the Asset Manager for Unity window and select **In Project**.
+To browse imported asset, select the **In Project** tab at the top of the Asset Manager for Unity window.

 ## Reimport an asset